ChilliCream/graphql-platform/website/src/docs/hotchocolate/v15/performance/automatic-persisted-operations.md

 }
 ```

-## Step 4: Use Redis as an operation document storage
+## Step 4: Use a persisted operation document storage

-If you run multiple Hot Chocolate server instances and want to preserve stored operation documents after a server restart, you can opt to use a file-system-based operation document storage or opt to use a Redis cache.
-Hot Chocolate server supports both.
+If you run multiple Hot Chocolate server instances and want to preserve stored operation documents after a server restart, you can opt to use a persisted operation document storage.
+Hot Chocolate supports a file-system-based operation document storage, Azure Blob Storage or a Redis cache.
+See [the persisted operations manual](/docs/hotchocolate/v15/performance/persisted-operations) to learn more about each option.
+The following example uses a Redis cache.

 1. Setup a Redis docker container.